jaxankey/Sankey-Flashcards/README.md

 # Sankey-Flashcards
-Turn any google sheet into flashcards on any device.
-Easy to share as a single html link!
+Turn any published google sheet into Sankey-method flashcards on any internet-connected device.
+Easily share your creation with a single html link!